Racial segregation of churches in the United States: Organized community-wide movements

-Many have said that primarily black churches were an integral part of the civil rights movement and a popular way to dispense information about boycotts and other activist ideas.
-Black churches continue to be important for bonding and community building in African American communities, as well as a place where African Americans are safe and free to grieve about the racism they face.
-Liturgical rituals are important for activist and community organizing in African American communities, whether or not the causes are expressly religious.
+Many have said that primarily black churches were integral to the civil rights movement and they also served as popular gathering places because information about boycotts and the ideas of activists were frequently dispensed from them.
+Black churches continue to be important for bonding and community building within African American communities, as well as places where African Americans are safe and free to grieve about the racism which they face.
+Liturgical rituals are important for the purposes of activism and community organizing within African American communities, whether or not the causes of them are expressly religious.

 Women in black churches also organized for rights and representation for women and African Americans.
 Women's African American church groups fought for women's suffrage, prohibition, and participated in the Civil Rights Movement.
-Despite all their work both within and outside of the church, African American women are still very rarely church leaders, even in segregated churches.
+Despite all of their work, both inside and outside churches, very few African American women hold leadership positions in churches, even in segregated churches.

 The 21st century

 Black Lives Matter

-The Black Lives Matter movement has prompted responses from many United States churches.
+The Black Lives Matter movement has prompted responses from many churches in the United States.
 According to Mark Oppenheimer, the United Church of Christ, the Presbyterian Church (U.S.A.), and the American Baptist Church have spoken out in support of the movement; however, more conservative denominations have been more hesitant to do so.
-Oppenheimer says that many evangelical denominations are supportive of conservative political candidates, due to their positions on other issues, and that the liberal association of the Black Lives matter movement makes them hesitant to support it.
+Oppenheimer says that many evangelical denominations are supportive of conservative political candidates, due to their positions on other issues, and that the liberal association of the Black Lives Matter movement makes them hesitant to support it.

 Catholic leaders in particular have not come to a consensus on the Black Lives Matter movement.
 Shannen Dee Williams describes how Catholic leaders were initially reluctant to endorse the movement.
 She finds this unsurprising, considering the Catholic Church has yet to confront many issues from its past regarding racism.
 Both Bill Donohue, the President of the Catholic League, and Thomas Anthony Daly, a prelate of the Catholic Church, have publicly condemned the movement.
 During the George Floyd protests in June 2020, Pope Francis spoke out against what he described as ongoing racism in the United States.